itflow-org/itflow/CONTRIBUTING.md

 ### 5. Escape on output.

-Anything echoed into HTML goes through `nullable_htmlentities()`. `sanitizeInput()` on the way in is **not** output escaping — data can enter the DB through other paths (API, email parser, older versions).
+Anything echoed into HTML goes through `escapeHtml()`. `escapeSql()` on the way in is **not** output escaping — data can enter the DB through other paths (API, email parser, older versions).
 Rich-text fields (TinyMCE content) are the exception and have their own handling; follow the existing pattern for the specific field rather than inventing one.

 ### 6. No shell-outs.
 No `eval`.